What Is an Outside the Box Grant?

 Rally Outside the Box Grants must propose a novel idea for innovative research.
 Each year, Rally shifts the focus of the Outside the Box Grant to address an apparent need in the field.

-The focus of previous Outside the Box Grants have included rhabdomyosarcoma, brain cancer, osteosarcoma and redlight therapy for neuropathy as a side effect of childhood cancer.
+The focus of previous Outside the Box Grants have included rhabdomyosarcoma, brain cancer, osteosarcoma, redlight therapy for neuropathy as a side effect of childhood cancer, and integrative, complementary or supplemental therapies to improve or reduce the side effects of treatment.

 WHY